-The most prestigious award Keep Texas Beautiful presents, this once in a lifetime distinction is awarded to an individual who has provided outstanding leadership in improving and enhancing the environment of their community, the state of Texas and beyond.
+The most prestigious award Keep Texas Beautiful presents, this once-in-a-lifetime distinction is awarded to an individual who has provided outstanding leadership in improving and enhancing the environment of their community, the state of Texas and beyond.

-Volunteer of the Year
+OP Schnabel Volunteer of the Year

-Recognizes individuals who support the mission of KTB through extraordinary efforts and contribute to the betterment of their community.
+Recognizes individuals who support the mission of KTB through extraordinary volunteer efforts and contribute to the betterment of their community.